Canadian PM Mark Carney tells King they have ‘much to catch up on’

 He told the King pointing to his own lapel: “Bit of a disaster today sir.
 My Order of Canada pin broke.”

 Mr Carney, who was wearing a Canadian flag pin instead, added, prompting a chuckle from the King: “Yes.
-It fell on the tarmac… which is proof that our founding people is the British.”
+It fell on the tarmac… which is proof that (among) our founding people (are) the British.”

 The King joked, pointing to his own badge: “Do you want mine?”